Dil Deke Dekho

 The film became a hit at the box office.
 Hussain, Kapoor, and Parekh would re-team again for Teesri Manzil (1966), which also became a big hit.
 Hussain would also cast Parekh as his leading lady in five other films.
-Shammi Kapoor had said that he had initially wanted Waheeda Rehman and these role were also been offered to actress Sadhana to play his leading lady in the film, but the producer had already signed Asha Parekh, and he encouraged her during filming.
+Shammi Kapoor had said that he had initially wanted Waheeda Rehman, and this role was also offered to actress Sadhana to play his leading lady in the film, but the producer had already signed Asha Parekh, and he encouraged her during filming.
 The film was released on Asha's 17th birthday.

 Plot

 Neeta is an heiress, the only daughter of U.K. based Industrialist Jagatnarayan.
 She is of marriageable age and is being wooed by Kailash, Chandar and Raja.
 She prefers Chandar over Kailash and Raja, but subsequently changes her mind and falls in love with Raja.
-Things take a dramatic turn when Jagatnarayan and Neeta find out that Raja is not who he claims he is.
+Things take a dramatic turn when Jagatnarayan and Neeta find out that Raja is not who he claims to be.
 When Raja defends himself and calls himself Roop, his very own mother denies this claim and instead states that Chandar is Roop, her only son.
 Raja must now make attempts to prove himself as Roop and realizes that this is indeed an uphill task.